Recovering Structured Data From Superimposed Non-Linear Measurements: Extensions

 and

 \end{theorem}

 The statement of Theorem~\ref{thm:extensions:hybrid} strongly resembles Theorem~\ref{thm:results:lifting}.
 In particular, we observe again that

-implying that the Group-Lasso \eqref{eq:hybrid:lasso} estimates (up to a constant scaling factor) the desired source vector $\grtr$ as well as the hybrid scaling vector $\hybscalvec$.
+implying that the Group-Lasso \eqref{eq:hybrid:lasso} allows for estimation of both the desired source vector $\grtr$ and the hybrid scaling vector $\hybscalvec$ (up to a constant scaling factor).

 While the sub-Gaussian parameter $\subgparam$ just appears as a constant factor, the impact of $\modelcovar_\text{Hyb}$ is much more significant.
-This additional model parameter involves the isotropy mismatch vectors $\orthmodelbias^1, \dots, \orthmodelbias^M$ and precisely quantifies the approximation error that is due to the sub-Gaussianity of the measurement vectors $\a^1, \dots, \a^M$.
-Note that an additive error term of this type did not occur in Section~\ref{sec:results} and previous works (cf. \cite{plan2015lasso,genzel2016estimation}), since in the Gaussian case, we always have $\orthmodelbias = \vnull$ and therefore $\modelcovar_\text{Hyb} = 0$.
-Theorem~\ref{thm:extensions:hybrid} indicates that recovery is still feasible for sub-Gaussian distributions, but the resulting accuracy strongly depends on the size of $\modelcovar_\text{Hyb}$.
+This additional model parameter involves the isotropy mismatch vectors $\orthmodelbias^1, \dots, \orthmodelbias^M$ and precisely quantifies the \emph{asymptotic bias} (approximation error) of the estimator \eqref{eq:hybrid:lasso} that is due to the sub-Gaussianity of the measurement vectors $\a^1, \dots, \a^M$.
+Note that an additive error term of this type did not occur in Section~\ref{sec:results}, since we always have $\orthmodelbias = \vnull$ in the Gaussian case, and therefore $\modelcovar_\text{Hyb} = 0$.
+Theorem~\ref{thm:extensions:hybrid} indicates that recovery is still feasible for sub-Gaussian distributions, but the resulting accuracy strongly depends on the size of $\modelcovar_\text{Hyb}$; in particular, the estimator \eqref{eq:hybrid:lasso} is not necessarily consistent if $\modelcovar_\text{Hyb} > 0$.
 Without any further assumptions, it is in fact very difficult to provide sharp bounds on $\modelcovar_\text{Hyb}$.
-However, the structure of $\modelcovar_\text{Hyb}$ seems to be very closely related to \cite[Eq.~(2.1)]{ai2014onebitsubgauss}.
-Hence, we expect that the worst-case analysis of \cite{ai2014onebitsubgauss} could be applied to our setting as well.
+However, it will turn out later in the context of Proposition~\ref{prop:proofs:modelcovar:hybrid} that $\modelcovar_\text{Hyb}$ is a specific version of the mismatch covariance, which is a key ingredient of our proofs in Section~\ref{sec:proofs} (see Definition~\ref{def:proofs:modelmismatch}).
+The mismatch covariance is in turn very closely related to an expression studied in \cite[Eq.~(2.1)]{ai2014onebitsubgauss}, dealing with signal recovery from binary, sub-Gaussian measurements.
+We therefore expect that the tools of \cite{ai2014onebitsubgauss} apply to our setting as well (at least for special types of output functions $\fobs_j$), leading to worst-case upper bounds on $\modelcovar_\text{Hyb}$.
+An alternative way to control the size of $\modelcovar_\text{Hyb}$ is based on \emph{dithering}, which would involve a slight modification of the measurement process in Model~\ref{model:extensions:measurements} (see Subsection~\ref{subsec:extensions:further}).